petekneller/pi-fc/scala/util/src/main/scala/util/spitotcp/README.md

 # v6

-A version using basic fs2 features
+A version using basic `fs2` features

+# v7

+A more realistic `fs2` example using NIO for the incoming TCP socket